ArthurDanjou/artsite/content/projects/monte-carlo-project.md

 icon: i-ph-dice-five-duotone
 ---

 This report presents the Monte Carlo Methods Project completed as part of the **Monte Carlo Methods** course at Paris-Dauphine University.
-The goal was to implement different methods and algorithms using Monte Carlo methods in R.
+The goal was to implement a range of Monte Carlo methods and algorithms in R.

 ## 🛠️ Methods and Algorithms

 - Plotting graphs of functions
-- Inverse c.d.f.
-Random Variation simulation
+- Inverse CDF random variation simulation
-- Accept-Reject Random Variation simulation
+- Accept-Reject random variation simulation
-- Random Variable simulation with stratification
+- Random variable simulation with stratification
 - Cumulative density function
-- Empirical Quantile Function
+- Empirical quantile function

 ## 📚 Resources